-VSAT-VSAT Technologies, Networks MSS-AMSS, MMSS
+VSAT-VSAT Technologies, Networks MSS-AMSS, MMSS, Recent trends in Spacecraft communication systems

-- Understand the advanced concepts of Spacecraft communication systems to the engineers and to provide the - necessary mathematical knowledge that are needed in understanding the physical processes. - Understand the basics of orbital mechanics and performance parameters. - Get introduce with the spacecraft subsystems and payload operations. - Introduce with the concepts of telemetry tracking and telecommand. - The students will have an exposure on various topics such as elements of satellite communication system, links and multiplexing, multiple access and will be able to deploy these skills effectively in the solution of problems in avionics engineering.
+- Understand the advanced concepts of Spacecraft communication systems to the engineers and to provide the necessary mathematical knowledge that are needed in understanding the physical processes. - Understand the basics of orbital mechanics and performance parameters. - Get introduce with the spacecraft subsystems and payload operations. - Introduce with the concepts of telemetry tracking and telecommand. - The students will have an exposure on various topics such as elements of satellite communication system, links and multiplexing, multiple access and will be able to deploy these skills effectively in the solution of problems in avionics engineering.